krb5/krb5/doc/admin/host_config.rst

 |sysconfdir|\ ``/gss/mech.d`` directory with a ``.conf``
 suffix.
 Each line in these files has the form::

-    oid  pathname  [options]  <type>
+    name  oid  pathname  [options]  <type>

-Only the oid and pathname are required.  *oid* is the object identifier of the GSSAPI mechanism to be registered.  *pathname* is a path to the module shared object or DLL.  *options* (if present) are options provided to the plugin module, surrounded in square brackets.
+Only the name, oid, and pathname are required.  *name* is the mechanism name, which may be used for debugging or logging purposes.
-*type* (if present) can be used to indicate a special type of module.
+*oid* is the object identifier of the GSSAPI mechanism to be registered.  *pathname* is a path to the module shared object or DLL.
+*options* (if present) are options provided to the plugin module, surrounded in square brackets.  *type* (if present) can be used to indicate a special type of module.
 Currently the only special module type is "interposer", for a module designed to intercept calls to other mechanisms.

 If the environment variable **GSS_MECH_CONFIG** is set, its value is used as the sole mechanism configuration filename.